Skip to main content

 Read free onlineBuy

 Open Access.
 Peer Reviewed.
-We produce pathbreaking scholarship with a liberal arts ethos and make it available to readers everywhere as digital, open-access work and affordable paper-back books.
+We produce path-breaking scholarship and make digital formats freely available to readers everywhere, with affordable print books for purchase.

 Interested in publishing your next book with us?